Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 It pays to do your homework on repair costs in advance if you have an idea of the problem.
 In addition, you can ask for a repair estimate before consenting to the work.
 That way you can check prices with multiple trusted repair shops or negotiate a fair price if you feel the estimate is high.

-6 ways to save on fuel
+How to save money on fuel

 Americans pay an average 10 cents per mile for gasoline after including factors like the cost of fuel and driving habits, according to AAA.
-But a few simple changes can get the most out of your car’s mileage.
+But a few simple changes can get the most out of your mileage.

 1. Buy a car with good fuel economy.